rhayes777/PyAutoFit/docs/general/roadmap.rst

 **PyAutoFit** is in active development and the road-map of features currently planned in the short and long term are listed and described below:

+**JAX:**

+Supported for autodiff is nearly implemented, including JAX fits.

 **Non-Linear Searches:**

 We are always striving to add new non-linear searches to **PyAutoFit*.
 In the short term, we aim to provide a wrapper to the many method available in the ``scipy.optimize`` library with support for outputting results to hard-disk.